Blog Post

 When the Fire Alarm Rings...

 A scant 16 years after the first airplane flew at Kitty Hawk, airplanes were used for fire spotting by the U.S. Forest Service.
-Today, a wide variety of aircraft types, from helicopters to the Boeing 747 jumbo, are pressed into service worldwide for detecting fires, dropping water and fire retardants, carrying parachuting firefighters, providing an "eye in the sky" over fires, making aerial photographs of hot spots, and transporting supplies.
+Today, a wide variety of aircraft types are pressed into service worldwide for detecting fires, dropping water and fire retardants, carrying parachuting firefighters, providing an “eye in the sky” over fires, making aerial photographs of hot spots, and transporting supplies.
 Although fires are actually extinguished by ground firefighting crews, it is a team effort in which the value of aerial support for the firefighters is incalculable.

 Helicopter Initial Attack